Private Business Loans

 • Business owners with bad credit.
 Private lenders may approve borrowers with credit scores under 600, especially if there's strong revenue or valuable collateral involved.
 Expect higher interest rates, but fewer documentation hurdles.

-• Companies needing fast working capital.
+• Companies that need fast working capital.
 When cash flow dips or an opportunity pops up, waiting for bank underwriting isn't an option.
 Private lenders can fund within 24–72 hours with minimal red tape.

 • Nonprofits or cash-flow-heavy businesses.
 Organizations with unpredictable revenue, like nonprofits or seasonal businesses, may struggle with bank approvals.
-Private money lenders focus more on short-term cash flow and use case than on strict financial ratios.
+Private money lenders focus more on short-term cash flow and use cases than on strict financial ratios when offering small business financing.

 Alternatives to Fast Business Loans